mrkmg/type-rest/docs/GUIDE.md

 ### Creating the Instance

-The entire API is defined and next is to actually use i.
-Pass in the API definition as the type parameter to the type-rest initializer.
-This tells TypeScript that the instance of Type Rest follows that definition.
+Pass in the API definition as the type parameter to the typeRest initializer.
+This tells TypeScript that the instance of Type Rest follows that definition, and return a proxy object which allows for the calls to made out to fetch using your hooks and options.

 awesome-api.ts